phreeza/manuscript_axon_potentials/doc/manuscript.md

 activity pulse.
 The contours (maximum amplitude in mV as indicated by colorbar) show the typical double-lobe of a dipole. (**B**) The waveforms, recorded at the locations of the colored dots in *A*, also show a polarity reversal.
-The reversal ocurrs by inverting the amplitude with aproximately unchanged shape, not by a shifting of phase with constant envelope. (**C**) Progression of the maximum amplitude with depth (black line) at a distance of 100 $\mu$m from the trunk (indicated by arrow in A).
+The reversal ocurrs by inverting the amplitude with approximately unchanged shape, not by a shifting of phase with constant envelope. (**C**) Progression of the maximum amplitude with depth (black line) at a distance of 100 $\mu$m from the trunk (indicated by arrow in A).
 It closely follows the local change in number of fibers, i.e. the difference